mgrove36/bbc-young-reporter/_posts/2019-03-06-video-games-virtual-fantasy-or-a-virtual-prison.md

 ---
-title: Video Games: Virtual Fantasy Or A Virtual Prison?
+title: Video Games - Virtual Fantasy Or A Virtual Prison?
 date: 2019-03-06 12:19
 authors: Kamran S
 image-caption: Fortnite - one of the world's biggest video games | &copy; Getty